saaf-water/saaf-water/CONTRIBUTING.md

 Thank you for your interest in contributing to saaf-water!
 Before you begin writing code, it is important that you share your intention to contribute with the team, based on the type of contribution:

 1. You want to propose a new feature and implement it.
-    -   Post about your intended feature in an [issue](https://github.com/saaf-water/Dashboard/issues), and we shall discuss the design and implementation.
+    -   Post about your intended feature in an [issue](https://github.com/saaf-water/saaf-water/issues), and we shall discuss the design and implementation.
 Once we agree that the plan looks good, go ahead and implement it.
 2. You want to implement a feature or bug-fix for an outstanding issue.
-    -   Search for your issue in the [saaf-water Dashboard issue list](https://github.com/saaf-water/Dashboard/issues).
+    -   Search for your issue in the [saaf-water issue list](https://github.com/saaf-water/saaf-water/issues).
     -   Pick an issue and comment that you'd like to work on the feature or bug-fix.
     -   If you need more context on a particular issue, please ask and we shall provide.

-Once you implement and test your feature or bug-fix, please submit a Pull Request to [https://github.com/saaf-water/Dashboard](https://github.com/saaf-water/Dashboard).
+Once you implement and test your feature or bug-fix, please submit a Pull Request to [https://github.com/saaf-water/saaf-water](https://github.com/saaf-water/saaf-water).

 ## Code of Conduct